LPaletto/HiLA/README.md

 python density_estimation.py --dataset='AmazonHTC'
 ```

-to compute the metrics defined in our paper for every node with children.
+to compute the metrics defined in [to be added] for every node with children.

-### Original Readme
-The original Readme can be found at [this link](https://github.com/bong-yo/TaxonomyZeroShooter)